Live Tracker

 Secondary restrictions may extend the Act's reach to federal grant recipients.
 Organizations receiving NIH, DoD, or other federal funding should map exposure to BCC-designated entities across all funded programs.

 This tracker provides informational analysis only.
 It is not legal advice.
 Consult qualified legal counsel for specific compliance decisions.
-Last updated: May 2026.
+Last updated: June 2026.